 This Is the Profession People Trust the Most

-People want to have faith in the products they buy, the people they employ, and the information they read.
+People want to have faith in the products they buy (such as the ones from the annual Reader’s Digest Trusted Brands survey), the people they employ, and the information they read.
 Having a good reputation is a big part of that trust.
 In the workplace, some professions are more reputable than others.
-A Gallup Poll gave a rating for 22 occupations in terms of honesty and ethical standards.
-Eighty-five percent of people ranked the “honesty and ethical standards” of nurses as high or very high.
+A Gallup Poll gave a rating for 15 occupations in terms of honesty and ethical standards after asking people to rate all the professions as highly honest and ethical, average, or low.

 Unsurprisingly, 89 percent of people ranked the “honesty and ethical standards” of nurses as high or very high.
 This isn’t the first time nurses topped the poll—in fact, they’ve been consistently ranking at the top for 19 years.
 Medical professionals are trusted across the board, Forbes reports.
 In fact, three out of the top five most trusted professions are in the medical field.
 Doctors come in at number two after nurses and pharmacists rank at number four.
 The other professions in the top five are teachers and police officers.

 Coming in third place with a whopping 75 percent of people believing their ethics are very high is grade school teachers.
 This is a nine-point improvement from their most recent rating back in 2017.
 It is believed that this major increase is a direct result of the coronavirus pandemic as many teachers faced unprecedented challenges while teaching over Zoom.

 At the bottom of the pack are salespeople, members of Congress, and advertising practitioners.
 Only 8 percent of people view salespeople as honest and ethical.
 If you want to outsmart a car salesperson, here are some handy tips.